scaleway/terraform-provider-scaleway/docs/data-sources/container.md

 - `registry_image` - The registry image address. e.g: **"rg.fr-par.scw.cloud/$NAMESPACE/$IMAGE"**.

+- `registry_sha256` - The sha256 of your source registry image, changing it will re-apply the deployment.
+Can be any string.

 - `max_concurrency` - The maximum number of simultaneous requests your container can handle at the same time.
 Defaults to 50.

 - `domain_name` - The container domain name.